hujhax/austin-improv-wiki/Local Genius Society.md

 ![[Poster Beach Cops.jpg|Official poster promoting Local Genius Society in the 2012 Honolulu Improvaganza festival performing "Beach Cops".]]

-**Local Genius Society** is a group of raconteurs, savants, and bon vivants.
+**Local Genius Society** is an improv troupe of raconteurs, savants, and bon vivants.

 Together, their knowledge includes the rules of curling, the intricacies of motion graphics, the proper way to handle a dangling participle, and how to bake a Baked Alaska.